cosmic-zip/maidz/README.md

 To make changes to your DNS-settings:

-`$ sudo geany /etc/resolv.conf`
+`$ sudo vim /etc/resolv.conf`

 change your nameservers to trustworthy DNS-Servers.
 Otherwise your modem will be used as "DNS- Server" which gets its info from your ISP's DNS.
 And nah...
-We don't trust the ISP... wink Here you can ﬁnd secure and censor-free DNS-servers.
+We don't trust the ISP... wink Here you can find secure and censor-free DNS-servers.
 The Germans look here.
 HTTPS-DNS is generally preferred for obvious reasons.
 Your resolv.conf should look something like this:
 `nameserver 213.73.91.35
 #CCC DNS-Server nameserver 85.214.20.141 #FoeBud DNS-Server`

 Use at least two DNS-Servers to prevent connectivity problems when one server happens to be down or experiences other trouble.

-To prevent this ﬁle to be overwritten on system restart ﬁre up a terminal as root and run:
+To prevent this file to be overwritten on system restart fire up a terminal as root and run:

 `$ sudo chattr +i /etc/resolv.conf`

-This will make the ﬁle unchangeble - even for root.
+This will make the file unchangeble - even for root.
 To revoke this for future changes to the .conf run:
 `$ sudo chattr -i /etc/resolv.conf`

 This forces your web-browser to use the DNS-servers you provided instead of the crap your ISP uses.
 To test the security of your DNS servers go here.